utkarsh006/Eazy-Android/Styles_and_Themes_in_Android.md

           </application>
       </manifest>

-  And here's how to apply the "light" theme to just one activity:
+  And here's how to apply the "light" theme to just one activity we can adjust or change the theme of our application as user needed:

         <manifest ... >
           <application ... >